FrancoisDuchene/Challenge/README.md

 ## TECHNICAL DETAILS

 PROJECT TITLE: Challenge - Classics games

-PURPOSE OF PROJECT: Create little games for fun :D VERSION or DATE: 1.0 gamma
+PURPOSE OF PROJECT: Create little games for fun :D

+VERSION or DATE: 1.0 gamma

-LANGUAGE : FRENCH - ENGLISH (still in translating) LAUNCH CONDITION : The game DON'T have a gui for a all the feature (graphical user interface).
+LANGUAGE : FRENCH - ENGLISH (still in translating)

+LAUNCH CONDITION : The game DON'T have a gui for a all the feature (graphical user interface).
                    For now, you must open it in a terminal

+#### List of contributors

-THE GREAT INQUISITOR: vinsifroid
+* THE GREAT INQUISITOR: vinsifroid
-THE FINDER OF CLUES: Bivisi
+* THE FINDER OF CLUES: Bivisi
-THE MASTER OF THE DICTIONNARY: melvinmajor
+* THE MASTER OF THE DICTIONNARY: melvinmajor
-OCCASIONNAL CONTRIBUTOR : Lazyboy007
+* OCCASIONNAL CONTRIBUTOR : Lazyboy007
-*** THE MUSE *** : OrvalInspiration
+* THE MUSE * : OrvalInspiration

 ## HOW TO START THIS PROJECT

-USER INSTRUCTIONS:
+#### USER INSTRUCTIONS
 1. Download all files of the project.
    Begin by downloading all the files of the project.
    You have 2 options :
     - Download the most recent source code.
       It contains the most advanced features of the games but there is a risk of bugs